rabbitmq/rabbitmq-website/site/oauth2-examples-oauth0.md

 ## Verify Management UI flows

-Go to management ui `http://localhost:15672`, click on the single button, authenticate with your secondary OAuth0 user.
-You should be redirected back to the management ui.
+Go to management UI `http://localhost:15672`, click on the single button, authenticate with your secondary OAuth0 user.
+You should be redirected back to the management UI.

 OAuth0 issues an access token like this one below.
 Where we receive in the `scope` claim the requested scopes, and in the `permissions` claim the permissions.
 We have configured